 Published August 2016

-This is the second edition of Torts: Cases, Principles, and Institutions, a casebook for a one-semester torts course that carves out a distinctive niche in the field by focusing on the institutions and sociology of American tort law.
+This is the fourth edition of Torts: Cases, Principles, and Institutions, a casebook for a one-semester torts course that carves out a distinctive niche in the field by focusing on the institutions and sociology of American tort law.
 The book retains many of the familiar features of the traditional casebook, including many of the classic cases.
 Like the best casebooks, it seeks to survey the theoretical principles underlying those cases.

 Sales and Leases is a coursebook for a 3-credit course in personal property sales and leases – the subject matter of UCC Articles 2 and 2A.
 Adjustments could be made for other credit allocations and chapters can be used on a stand-alone basis.
 The course is designed so that students both review the rules and principles they studied in their first-year course in Contracts and learn the rules that apply to the subset of contracts for the sale and lease of goods.